-- Inspect the pump for cracks, dents, damaged threads, and other obvious damage. - b.
+- a.
+Inspect the pump for cracks, dents, damaged threads, and other obvious damage. - b.
 Check for and tighten loose attaching hardware.
-Since gaskets tend to shrink after drying, check for loose hardware at mating surfaces. - c.
-Carefully read all warnings and cautions contained in this manual or affixed to the pump, and perform all duties indicated. - d.
+Since gaskets tend to shrink after drying, check for loose hardware at mating surfaces.

+- Carefully read all warnings and cautions contained in this manual or affixed to the pump, and perform all duties indicated. - d.
 Check levels and lubricate as necessary.
-Refer to LUBRICATION in the MAINTENANCE AND e.
+Refer to LUBRICATION in the MAINTENANCE AND REPAIR section of this manual and perform duties as instructed. - e.
 If the pump has been stored for more than 12 months, some of the components or lubricants may have exceeded their maximum shelf life.
 These must be inspected or replaced to ensure maximum pump service.